wertepnyigor/Selenium/README.md

 **Test steps**
 1. Chrome Browser opens.
 2. In search window text "python wiki" is inserted and searched.
-3. Script checks if correct website is present
+3. Script checks if correct website is present.
 4. Wikipedia site is loaded.
 5. Check if header is correct

 **Prerequisites**
 1. Selenium is installed.
-2. Web driver is installed
+2. Web driver is installed.
-3. User has connection with Internet
+3. User has connection with Internet.

 **Browser**
 Chrome v.128